 The project also includes Tatoga Pastoralists and brings these two ethnic groups together to secure land rights and act on deforestation.
 Reduced deforestation means reduced CO2 into the atmosphere.

-Choose how many tonnes of CO2 to offset and choose your project.
-Simple and individually certified.
+Choose how many tonnes of CO2 to offset.
 Your bespoke certificate will be created within minutes and emailed to you.

 Equator Award Winner 2019

 The Hadza Yaeda Valley Project was awarded the United Nations Equator Prize and recognised “as an outstanding example of a local, nature based solution to climate and sustainable development.” – Jamison Ervin, UNDP

 Deforestation is being caused by shifting agriculture where people from outside the communities illegally clear forest land.